 In addition, there are nine deluxe accommodations in the main house that open up to a flagstone courtyard with a charming garden pond.

-Located immediately behind our courtyard and refreshing pool area, our carriage house have an additional 10 deluxe and suite accommodations, including our spacious Two-Bedroom Suites.
+Located immediately behind our courtyard and refreshing pool area, our carriage house has an additional 10 deluxe and suite accommodations, including our spacious Two-Bedroom Suites.

 Click here if Lamothe House is right for you.